 - 4.1.
 The Alexandra Theatre is located within the centre of Newton Abbot.
 It forms the western part of the Market Hall building to the immediate south of Market Street and Sherborne Road. - 4.2.
-The key planning constraints of relevance to the site and proposal are as follows: - The Alexandra Theatre is a grade II listed building; - It is located in close proximity to other grade II listed buildings, notably those along Market Street; - It is located above the culverted underground River Lemon and within Flood Zone 3, meaning it is at the highest risk of flooding; - Also at high risk of surface water flooding; - Within an Air Quality Management Area; - Within the designated Town Centre for Newton Abbot; and, - Within the South Hams Special Area of Conservation (SAC) Greater Horseshoe Bat Landscape Connectivity Zone. - 4.3.
+The key planning constraints of relevance to the site and listed building consent proposal are as follows: - The Alexandra Theatre is a grade II listed building; and,

+- It is located in close proximity to other grade II listed buildings, notably those along Market Street. - 4.3.
 The building was originally constructed in the late 1860s under the architect John Chudleigh.
 It was constructed together with the Market Hall in locally-dressed limestone in the Italianate style.
-The western end of the building was originally occupied as a corn exchange but soon after completion it became a public hall, opened in 1871.
+The west end of the building was originally occupied as a corn exchange but soon after completion it became a public hall, opened in 1871.
 In 1883 a stage was installed. - 4.4.
-The Theatre's balcony level was added in the 1920s to facilitate the growing demand for films.
-The rendered brick extensions to the front elevation were added at this time and allowed space for a new staircase access to the balcony level and access to the new projection room.
+The theatre's balcony level was added in the 1920s to facilitate the growing demand for films.
+The rendered brick extensions seen from the front elevation were added at this time and allowed space for new staircase access to the balcony level and access to the new projection room.
 This second tier of seating was 'boxed-in' in 1998 to form the second cinema screen. - 4.5.
 Since the 1970s, a cinema has occupied the building alongside use by local theatre and performance groups, including the applicants for this proposal. - 4.6.
 The building was listed at grade II in 1972. - 4.7.
 The Local Planning Authority understands that the terms of the lease with the Council, the land owner, currently permit only three weeks of theatre use per year.
 For the rest of the year the building is in use as a cinema.